zencart/documentation/content/user/admin_pages/catalog/categories.md

 ![admin categories](/images/admin_category_listing_rows.png)

+## ID and Name

+The first field on the left hand side is the numeric category ID.

+Next to that is a field containing the category name, with two icons to the left of the name.
+The first icon will open the category in the storefront (allowing you to check the appearance of images and text related to the category), and the second icon, which is a file folder, indicates that this is a category.
+(If it were a product, that icon would not be present.)

 ## Status Icons

 Under the Status column header, you'll see an icon that is either red or green, with an optional yellow icon.